Skip to main content

 }

-The credentials returned are virtual card credentials — they look like a card number and CVC but are not actual PCI cardholder data.
+The credentials returned are tokenized card credentials — a tokenized representation of the original card, not a virtual card funded by another card.
 These credentials should still be treated securely and requests should only be made from your backend.

 The agent can now use these credentials to complete a purchase at the specified merchant.